pedropmota/mean-organizer/README.md

 # mean-organizer
 A cool one-page application for keeping and organizing tasks.
-Developed using the <a href="http:mean.io">MEAN Stack</a>.
+Developed using the <a href="http:mean.io" target="_blank">MEAN Stack</a>.